Born in Sofia, Yanka Hekimova began her career as a pianist and at a very early age performed recitals and concerts in her native city.

 Her many concerts have been widely broadcast by radio and TV.

-In addition to her extensive repertoire, Yanka has transcribed many orchestra and piano works for organ, among others, Vivaldi, Haendel, Mozart, Liszt, Wagner, Saint-Säens, Tchaikovsky, Ravel.
+In addition to her extensive repertoire, Yanka has transcribed many orchestra and piano works for organ, piano, organ and miscellaneous instruments among them, Vivaldi, Haendel, Mozart, Liszt, Wagner, Saint-Säens, Tchaikovsky, Debussy, Ravel.

 Yanka Hekimova has given master classes in Europe, Asia, North America and among them at Saint-Eustache, and since 2015, in Saint Gabriel Church in Paris.